-From the end of January to the beginning of November 1951 Steinbeck wrote East of Eden, his last great work.
+From the end of January to the beginning of November 1951 John Steinbeck (1902 – 1968) wrote East of Eden, his last great work.
 To loosen his mind and reduce his anxiety he began each day by writing a letter to his great friend and publisher, Pascal Covici.

 January 29, 1951